 In many countries around the world, women are entering political office at higher rates than in the United States.
 As of January 1, 2020, the U.S. ranked 82nd in the world for the number of women (101 of 435, or 23%) in the lower legislature, the U.S. House of Representatives.
 Twenty years ago, there were 58 women in the U.S. House, and the country ranked 48th for women's representation.
-The following report investigates this phenomenon.
-Our research shows that electoral rules and systems (specifically, the use of gender quotas and proportional representation) matter for women's representation.

 Scroll over the map below to see how well women are represented in their national legislatures and as executive officeholders.
 For each country, you will find the percentage of women in the lower (or singular) legislative house, the upper legislative house, the electoral system followed to select these women, and whether a gender quota has been used to advance women's representation at the national level.
 In 2020, we expanded our research to cover the history of women who have served as heads of state or government and the composition of executive cabinets around the world.

 Follow the links below this map to take a closer look at the story of women's representation in different geographic regions around the world.

 In the United States, the 2018 midterm elections heralded the largest class of women into our national legislature.
 With 102 women (now 101) in the U.S. House of Representatives, women reached a new milestone for representation and leadership.
 But, when this victory is set beside the longer strides women around the world are making towards parity, it is once again clear that the United States still has a long way to go.